Remove Paint from Clothing

 But if the acrylic paint has already dried you could spray it with 99% Isopropyl alcohol (rubbing alcohol).
 It has to be 99%.
 Nothing else will work as well.
 While saturated in the alcohol, use a bone folder or the edge of a credit card to scrape the paint off.
 Blot with a clean soft cloth.
 Repeat.
 Sometimes you can get it all out.
 Sometimes a little will remain.
 Especially greens and reds will be more stubborn.

-By far and above all else my best results come from using 1000+ Stain Remover.
-No, I don't work for the company!
-This is one of those products that actually does what it says it will do.
-It really is as gentle as soap but it's a great solvent.
-And it won't hurt your skin.
+This is one of those products that actually does what it claims it will do.
+It really is as gentle as soap but it's a powerful solvent.
+And it won't hurt your skin or the fabric.

 You put it on and let it sit a bit.
 Then rub the spot with a wet cloth and blot off.
 Then you add more water and continue rubbing then blot with a clean cloth and then rinse thoroughly.
 If you need to, repeat.
 Then I just throw the garment in the wash with my other clothes.

-This stuff not only gets out paint but it'll take care of blood, pet stains and a bazillion other things.
+This stuff not only gets out acrylic paint but it'll take care of blood, pet stains and a bazillion other things.

 Of course if the garment is a favorite blouse or jacket and you're scared to ruin it, just take it to the dry cleaners.
 They have all sorts of chemicals to get stains out! :o)